 Note: If you choose this option, PHP Tools for Visual Studio is not able to check the configuration.

 PHP Tools for Visual Studio enables debugging of PHP command-line applications.

 To launch your script with certain command-line arguments, insert them as a Debug property.

-Right-click on your project in the Solution Explorer and choose Properties, then select the Debug tab.
+Right-click on your project in the Solution Explorer and choose Properties, then select the Server tab.
 Here, you can add the following options:

 - Command line arguments

 - PHP Options